Jarlakxen/scalatra-rest/README.md

 ## CacheControlSupport

-This trait that add the capability to easy add the cache control headers to the response.
+This trait adds the capability to easy add the cache control headers to the response.
 The traits supports:

     get("/"){
         cacheControl = NoCache